 - Innerliner.
 The most interior layer of a tire that should seal out air.

-While design defects can occur anywhere on the tire, many defects occur when parts of a tire are not properly bonded, causing them to separate while in use.
-The most common reason for a tire recall is when the tread separates from the belt, often caused when the plies beneath start separating.
-If the tread separates from the rest of the tire, the result is usually a blowout.
+While design defects can occur anywhere on the tire, the most common reason for a tire recall is when the tread separates from the belt.
+If the tread separates from the rest of the tire, it may result in a blowout.
 This can lead to vehicle damage or an accident that can produce severe, permanent injuries, even at low speeds.

 Another vulnerable point on a tire is the bead.
 The bead is responsible for holding the tire to the rim, and if it fails, the tire will deflate quickly or even come off the rim.
 This may result in the vehicle driver losing control of the vehicle.

 Tire manufacturers use various chemical processes to hold the tire together.
 Unfortunately, sometimes these chemical bonds don’t last, and the tire and belt may separate.
 Poorly designed tires can also experience premature failure due to fatigue or stress-cracking in the rubber, which can accelerate tread separation.

 Unlike a tire blowout, a tread separation typically results in tire pieces wrapping around the wheel, which causes the axle to vibrate and affects the driver’s ability to steer.
 This may dramatically reduce the driver’s ability to control the vehicle and lead to oversteering, where the vehicle slides sideways into other traffic or moves into a spinout.
 This is why tread separation accidents are uniquely dangerous, and tests have shown that even professional drivers are unable to keep vehicles on the road under these conditions.